Siege of Almeida (1810)

 In the siege of Almeida, Portugal, the French corps of Marshal Michel Ney captured the border fortress from Brigadier General William Cox's Portuguese garrison.
 This action was fought in the summer of 1810 during the Peninsular War portion of the Napoleonic Wars.
 Almeida is located in eastern Portugal, near the border with Spain.

 Background

 Lying on a main invasion route from Ciudad Rodrigo to Lisbon, the Castle Fortress of Almeida was invested by a 65,000-man army under Marshal André Masséna in the third French invasion of Portugal.
-The previous day the French forces had pushed back the British Portuguese army at the Battle of the Côa.
-The 50,000-man British-Portuguese army of General Lord Wellington now held the far bank of the Coa.
-However, the river's banks were steep, with only two bridges, and the French 6th Corps guarded the crossings, so the British were unable to retake the crossings to relieve Almeida.
+The previous day the French forces had pushed back the Anglo-Portuguese Army at the Battle of the Côa.
+The 50,000-man Anglo-Portuguese Army under General Lord Wellington now held the far bank of the Coa.
+However, the river's banks were steep, with only two bridges, and the French 6th Corps guarded the crossings, so the Anglo-Portuguese Army were unable to retake the crossings to relieve Almeida.